Sydney Travel Guide: Highlights, Itinerary & Travel Tips

 Sydney is a city defined by its water.
 In 2026, it remains a global icon of outdoor living, blending a sophisticated urban center with some of the world's most beautiful natural harbors and coastline.
 Whether you're catching a ferry across to Manly, hiking the dramatic Coogee to Bondi coastal walk, or enjoying a flat white in a sun-drenched café, Sydney offers a laid-back yet high-energy lifestyle that is hard to beat.

-I’ve spent 4 months in Sydney on my world travel in 2023.
+I’ve spent 4 months in Sydney on my World Travel in 2023.
 Most of the time I was working but I can give you a truly authentic look of this beautiful city.
+Check out my Australian Work & Travel post.

 Best Time to Visit Sydney